sueddeutsche/editron/README.md

 ## Plugins

 _Editron_ does support plugins through a plugin-api that exposes lifecycle-hooks.
-You can refer to the [plugin-interface](./src/plugin/index.ts#L12) or read through the implementation of [default plugins](./src/plugin).
+This allows you to add data-based features and cross-editor features.
+You can refer to the [plugin overview](./docs/doc-plugin.md) or read through [howto write a plugin](./docs/howto-write-plugin.md).

 ## Further examples